 Remember that trench we forgot to dig?
 Mother Nature really dumped on us Sunday night, the roads were a sloppy mess and absolutely everything outside the tent got soaked.
 We took a few steps into the tent to hear “squish, squish,” water was running under the floor tarp and the old carpet we threw down.
 I hustled outside to go dig that trench, finishing just in time for the rain/snow/sleet to let up.
 That’s one way to keep warm I guess.

 Monday morning came, day three of a five-day hunt, and I was ready to go kill that five-point.
 We glassed a couple spots on the way up but came up dry so drove on to where we saw Friday’s bull.
-Parking at the trailhead, we agreed that my buddy would walk in the trail and I’d lag about 3-400 yards behind.
+Parking at the trailhead, we agreed that my buddy would walk in the trail and I’d lag a couple hundred yards behind to get a different perspective if something popped out.
 The trail stuck to a contour through the first drainage.
 We worked our way through it with no results.
 I was coming up to the next spur and spotted Steve running back up the trail waving me along.